I've always hated showering.

 A Few Things to Know About At-Home Laser Hair Removal

 It hurts.
 The pain is comparable to waxing, but it gets better.
 (Ibuprofen helps.)

 It works by targeting dark hairs on light skin.
 This, unfortunately, means that it works only for a small demographic.
 Also, you can't have a tan when you do the treatment.

-It's effective, but only if you keep doing it.
+At-home laser hair removal works effectively, but only if you keep doing it.

 Speaking of those little dots....with laser hair removal, they start to just disappear.
 About a week after you do a treatment, I guess the hairs just fall out, because suddenly, they're gone.
+Poof!

-Like I said, I got the device 2 winters ago.
-My hair is allllllmost all the way gone on my legs, but I'm going heavy on treatments for the next few weeks so that I don't have to worry about shaving at all on my honeymoon.
+Like I said, I got the device two winters ago.
+My hair is allllllmost all the way gone on my legs, but I'm going heavy on treatments for the next few weeks so that I won't have to worry about shaving at all on my honeymoon.
 The whole process has taken some time, but it's not too much of a drag when I can do it whenever I want from home.

-I still hate taking showers, but what I'm trying to say is that now that all (okay, most) of my hair is gone, I hate them a little bit less.
+I still hate taking showers.
+But what I'm trying to say is that now that all—okay, most—of my hair is gone, I hate them a little bit less.